NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 - There is some risk of the `dotnet tool` introducing breaking changes that could negatively impact NuGet.
 If the `dotnet tool` started writing non-executable files into the directory, it would affect how NuGet discovers and runs plugins at runtime.

-- NuGet Client plugin code will only support plugins developed in .NET.
+- Currently, NuGet Client plugin code will only support plugins developed in .NET.
 See the `Future Possibilities` section for more details.

 ## Rationale and alternatives